atbcb/usab-uswds/_ada-guides/chapter-6-lavs-sinks.md

 [[§606]({{ site.baseurl }}/ada/#ada-606)]

-Sinks are subject to the same criteria as lavatories, but some sinks are permitted a parallel approach instead of a forward approach.&nsp; In kitchens, kitchenettes, and breakrooms without a cooktop or conventional range, a parallel approach is permitted at kitchen sinks (§606.2, Ex.
+Sinks are subject to the same criteria as lavatories, but some sinks are permitted a parallel approach instead of a forward approach.&nbsp; In kitchens, kitchenettes, and breakrooms without a cooktop or conventional range, a parallel approach is permitted at kitchen sinks (§606.2, Ex.
 1).&nbsp; A parallel approach is also permitted at wet bars (i.e., bars or counters that have sinks with running water and are used for mixing drinks).&nbsp; Where multi-bowl sinks are provided, only one bowl must comply with knee and toe space clearance (§606.2, Ex.
 7).

 <figure class="img-center">
   <img src="{{ site.baseurl }}{{ page.image-directory }}chapter6/lavs-sinks/kitchenette-w_cfs.png" alt="A breakroom/kitchenette with base cabinetry and no cooktop or conventional range.&nbsp; Clear floor space for a parallel approach in front of the sink is highlighted." class="center">